 Dr. Michael Sartori is a partner in the firm's Intellectual Property Department.
 As a registered patent attorney, he focuses his practice on patent prosecution, patent portfolio counseling, and patent litigation.
 Prior to joining Baker Botts, Dr. Sartori served for over a decade as Chair of the Patent Prosecution and Counseling Group at another AMLaw 100 firm.

-For patent prosecution and counseling, Dr. Sartori provides a comprehensive, business-goal-orientated approach to developing and managing his client's patent portfolios.
+For patent prosecution and counseling, Dr. Sartori is a recognized thought leader in using Examiner analytics and provides a comprehensive, business-goal-orientated, data-driven approach to developing and managing his client's patent portfolios.
 Keeping his client's business objectives in mind, Dr. Sartori crafts and implements cost-effective strategies to assist his client's goals for their patent portfolio, whether U.S. only or worldwide.

 For patent litigation and counseling, Dr. Sartori provides guidance prior to and during patent litigation, whether in an inter partes review (IPR), at a U.S. district court, or at the Federal Circuit.
 He often serves as part of a cohesive and tactical litigation team that is driven to assist with the client's litigation goals.
 He has also provided opinions leading up to litigation, including infringement, validity and enforceability opinions, as well as freedom-to-operate opinions.